SharePoint/sp-dev-docs/docs/declarative-customization/site-design-overview.md

 The process works as follows:

-1. The script instantiates your Microsoft Flow using a URL with additional details.
+1. The script instantiates your Power Automate flow using a URL with additional details.

 2. The flow sends a message to an Azure storage queue that you have configured.